Vyral/base-template/_posts/2019-12-05-i-can-help-you-de-stress-your-holiday-preparations.md

 Every December, we see a lot of pets brought in who are in need of rescue.
 So if you do want to adopt a pet—adopt, not buy—do it for yourself.
 Christmas is the perfect time to do so since you’ll have more time to spend with it.

-And don’t forget: **We’re accepting donated pet toys and food for the animal shelter, as well as toys to be donated to human children.**
+Also don’t forget: **We’re accepting donated pet toys and food for the animal shelter, as well as toys to be donated to children.**

 So if you have any household projects that you need assistance with, you’re interested in adopting a pet into your loving home, or you have any questions about real estate at all, reach out to me.
 In the meantime, have a wonderful holiday season\!